stbodurov/shoply/README.md

 ## Supported functionalities

 - <b>Guest</b> users are capable of viewing the most recently added products.
 An account is necessary for further interaction.
-- Logged in <b>standard</b> users can view all products and add them to their shopping bag.
-They can become merchants by upgrading their accounts to the <i>Pro</i> tier.
+- Logged in users can view all products and add them to their shopping bag.
+They can sell their own products by going to the merchant tab.
-- <b>Pro</b> users can sell their own products while also being able to buy other users' products.

 ## Routes